December 19, 2024

 How is hourly wage paid?

 Like salaried employees, hourly workers will be paid regularly with a paycheck.
-However, the difference between salary and hourly is that there is the possibility of variation in that paycheck.
+However, the difference between salary and hourly is that there is the possibility of variance in that paycheck.

 Pay cycles for hourly workers can similarly be dispersed on monthly, biweekly, or weekly schedules.
 However, many hourly positions run on the more frequent pay schedules of weekly or biweekly.
 This is a potential benefit of being a non-salaried worker.